 Ira and Larry Goldberg have been in the numismatics business for over 50 years and are two of the top names in selling high-value coin collections.
 They are still involved in the day-to-day handling of their auctions, including examining and appraising coin collections as well as working with sellers directly to get the top price for their items.

-Ira and Larry are both part of the American Numismatic Association and have appeared as expert witnesses for the FTC, FBI, and IRS.
+Ira and Larry are both part of the American Numismatic Association.
 Their expertise makes them uniquely qualified to handle the rarest coin collections in the world.

 Goldberg’s auction house hosted the single highest-priced collection auction in 2009, The Millennia Collection, which brought in over $24 million in a single day.
 If you have a rare, high-value collection, Goldberg’s is our top choice for selling your coins.